 What this means for parents and students is that students cannot sign a PHI form that allows Bishop Wellness Center staff to talk to parents about their medical care over a prolonged or indefinite period of time.
 Some areas of campus are allowed to do this; however Bishop Wellness Center must comply with state regulations regarding the release of PHI.

 Students can sign a release allowing Bishop Wellness Center staff to discuss specific medical issues.
-A student can also list a parent as an emergency contact on their electronic health history form.
 If the student seeks care at Bishop Wellness Center and there is an emergency situation present, staff can and will notify the person listed as an emergency contact.
 However, if the student seeks care at the emergency room or with another medical provider, emergency contact notification must be done by that facility.

 Bishop Wellness Center encourages students to be in direct contact with their parents about their health situation.